AyushK101/JS/06_coercion/06_coercion.md

 https://262.ecma-international.org/10.0/#sec-addition-operator-plus
 https://262.ecma-international.org/10.0/#sec-tostring
 - we can use "+" operator to mimic ToString.
-- The addition operator either performs string concatenation or numeric addition.
+- The addition operator either performs `string concatenation or numeric addition`.
 - get ` lval ` and `rval ` and perform `ToPrimitive()` on `lval`and on `rval`.
 - check : if anyone of them is string , convert both of them to string and do string concatenation/
 - otherwise convert them to number , and add them .